Zicheng-KIT/SpeechTranslation/reports/report_for_fourth_task.md

 ## Attack on Input Length (Covost Dataset)

-We want to test the model's ability to handle very long sentences without out-of-domain.
+We want to test the model's ability to handle very long sentences.
 Ten sentences were randomly selected from the covost test set and concatenated together, and the corresponding audio files were also concatenated.
 Blanks were added between the audio files so that there is no overlap between the audios.

 #### BLEU Score for Very Long Sentences